makdefense/makdefense-portfolio/Pre-Security/Windows Fundamentals/windows-2.md

 > [Windows Launch "cmd"] (https://github.com/makdefense/makdefense-portfolio/blob/main/images/windows%20launch%20cmd.png)
 > [Windows "ipconfig" command] (https://github.com/makdefense/makdefense-portfolio/blob/main/images/windows%20ipconfig%20cmd.png)
 > [Windows "ipconfig" full info] (https://github.com/makdefense/makdefense-portfolio/blob/main/images/windows%20ipconfig%20info.png)
->
+> [Windows Launch "Registry Editor"] (https://github.com/makdefense/makdefense-portfolio/blob/main/images/windows%20registry%20editor%20app.png)
+> [Windows "Registry Editor" command] (https://github.com/makdefense/makdefense-portfolio/blob/main/images/windows%20registry%20editor%20command.png)

 ---

 ## 📊 Analysis

-> After launching Windows for the second time i started the system configuration by clicking the "start" button then the "search" icon and searched for
+> After launching Windows for the second time, I started the system configuration by clicking the "start" button, then the "search" icon, and searched for
-"MSconfig" and clicked it to launch the system configuration app.
-Afterwards i searched through the different services to figure out with manufacture was for the service titled "PsShutdown" which was manufactured by System Internals.
-I then navigated to find who the windows license was registered to by clicking the tab titled "Tools" then selecting "About Windows" then clicked launch which showed it licensed under "Windows User."
+I clicked "MSConfig" to launch the System Configuration app.
+Afterwards, I searched through the different services to figure out which manufacturer was for the service titled "PsShutdown," which was manufactured by System Internals.
+I then navigated to find who the Windows license was registered to by clicking the tab titled "Tools," then selecting "About Windows," then clicking Launch, which showed it was licensed under "Windows User."
 I then figured out the command for Windows
-Troubleshooting which was "C:\Windows\System32\control.exe /name Microsoft.Troubleshooting" by clicking "Windows Troubleshooting" in the "Tools" tab.
-I then figured out the command that would open the "Control Panel" by clicking on the "Tools" tab and clicking on "System Properties" what was displayed was "control.exe."
-After navigating through the system configurations i learned the command to change the "UAC Settings" by clicking the "Tools" tab.
-Next figured out the command to open "Computer Management" which was "compmgmt" by inputting it in the search bar by clicking the "start" button.
-I then checked what time the "GoogleUpdateTaskMachineUA" task was configured to run every day by loading up the Computer Management App and clicking "Task Scheduler" Tab and scrolled through the different task names and found it updates at 6:15am everyday.
-Following I discovered the name of a hidden folder that is shared which was called "sh4redF0Ld3r" by clicking the "Shared Folders" tab then the sub tab titled "Shares."
-After launch the "System Information" app by searching the command "msinfo32" in search bar after clicking the "Start" button i checked to see what was listed under "System Name" which was "THM-WINFUN2" by navigating to the
+Troubleshooting, which was "C:\Windows\System32\control.exe /name Microsoft.Troubleshooting" by clicking "Windows Troubleshooting" in the "Tools" tab.
+I then figured out the command that would open the "Control Panel" by clicking on the "Tools" tab and clicking on "System Properties."
+What was displayed was "control.exe."
+After navigating through the system configurations, I learned the command to change the "UAC Settings" by clicking the "Tools" tab.
+Next, figured out the command to open "Computer Management" which was "compmgmt" by inputting it into the search bar and clicking the "Start" button.
+I then checked what time the "GoogleUpdateTaskMachineUA" task was configured to run every day by loading up the Computer Management App and clicking the "Task Scheduler" Tab.
+I scrolled through the different task names and found that it updates at 6:15 am every day.
+Following, I discovered the name of a hidden folder that is shared, which was called "sh4redF0Ld3r" by clicking the "Shared Folders" tab, then the sub-tab titled "Shares."
+After launching the "System Information" app by searching for the command "msinfo32" in the search bar after clicking the "Start" button, I checked to see what was listed under "System Name," which was "THM-WINFUN2" by navigating to the
 "System Summary" tab.
-From there i then figured out the value for the "CompSec" which was under the "Environment Variables" which was "SystemRoot%\system32\cmd.exe."
-Then i launched
+From there, I then figured out the value for "CompSec," which was located under "Environment Variables" and was set to "SystemRoot%\system32\cmd.exe."
+Then I launched
-"Resource Monitor" by searching the command "resmon" in search bar after clicking "Start" button.
+"Resource Monitor" by searching for the command "resmon" in the search bar after clicking the "Start" button.
 After launching the "Command Prompt" with the command "cmd" i displayed detail information by inputting the command of "ipconfig /all," then to figure out the full command for the Internet Protocol Configuration" i searched "System Configuration" in the search bar and selected the "Tools" tab and scrolled then selected "Internet Protocol Configuration," the command was "C:\Windows\System32\cmd.exe /k %windir%\system32\ipconfig.exe."
+Finally, I figured out the command to launch the "Registry Editor" by searching "msconfig" in the search bar, launching the "System Configuration" app, selecting the "Tools" tab, and navigating to
+"Registry Editor," the command was "C:\Windows\System32\regedt32.exe."

 ---